docker/docs/content/manuals/security/for-admins/hardened-desktop/enhanced-container-isolation/_index.md

 > [!NOTE]
 >
 > ECI is in addition to other container security techniques used by Docker.
-For example, reduced Linux Capabilities, Seccomp, AppArmor.
+For example, reduced Linux Capabilities, seccomp, and AppArmor.

 ## Who is it for?